A historical black-and-white image of the Grove Park Inn in Asheville

 Tourism or Sanitarium

-Omni Grove Park Inn - Historic
+Historic Photo of Grove Park Inn

 In the beginning of the 20th century, masses of people traveled to Asheville seeking relief from the symptoms of tuberculosis.
 Sanatoriums were being built for the sick and dying while Asheville was becoming one of the country’s fastest growing tourism destinations.
 Grove was adamantly opposed to plans to build a “national tuberculosis sanitarium.”